American Opportunity Tax Credit - Explained

 The American Opportunity Tax Credit (AOTC) is a type of credit that helps students and households pay post-secondary education expenses.
 This is a credit for qualified education expenses paid for eligible students during the first four years of their higher education (post-secondary) education.
 Individual taxpayers that have students that are dependent on them can also claim the AOTC.
 Taxpayers or students can benefit from the AOTC. eligible students can get a tax credit up to $2500 on the first $4000 paid as education expenses.

-A Little More on What is the American Opportunity Tax Credit
+How Does the American Opportunity Tax Credit Work?

 The American Opportunity Tax Credit (AOTC) is contained in Section 1004 of the American Recovery and Reinvestment Act of 2009.
 This tax credit provides relief for the education expenses of students in the first four years of post-secondary education.
 This credit covers about two-thrid of the education expenses of students in universities while those in colleges have access to free education with the aid of the AOTC.
 The AOTC was introduced in 2009 by Barrack Obama, a former president of the United States, this tax credit was scheduled to last till December 2017 but as of 2017, the tax credit did not change even under the 2017 Tax Cuts and Jobs Act.